cosmos72/schemesh/doc/faq/faq.md

-Ideally, the "host" and "guest" language would be the same: this allows exposing (parts of) the internal implementation to the scripting environment, enriching it without having to internally write lots of boilerplate for translating between "host" and "guest" languages.
+Ideally, the "host" and "guest" language would be the same: this allows exposing (parts of) the internal implementation to the scripting environment, enriching it without having to write lots of boilerplate for translating between "host" and "guest" languages.

 It also ensures that the "guest" language is pre-existing and has some community around it: creating a new ad-hoc language understood only by a single program (the new shell being created)